Project? I could be sacked in a month! Alan Dowson takes it a day at a time with high-flying Hampton & Richmond

 Dowson is also in charge of bringing in extra funds.
 He’s organising a Paul Merson night at the Lensbury Club on April 6 – “£750 a table, £80 a ticket; three-course meal, the lot of it” – and will run the Hampton Half Marathon with members of staff to raise money for Hampton’s youth section.

-As we talk, the Beavers are 20 unbeaten in the and putting themselves in the promotion mix.
+As we talk, the Beavers are 20 unbeaten in the South and putting themselves in the promotion mix.
 He says the players have been “absolutely sensational, unique” but if they lose at the weekend then it all starts again.

 It’s why ‘five-year plans’ amuse Dowson, who has promotions with all three of the clubs he’s bossed.